zntheory/itu-bds-sdse/lessons/04-golang-fundamentals/A-the-basics.md

 - You can think of it as a project
 - Modules contain a `go.mod` file that contains the module name, configuration and metadata (about dependencies)

+> **Note:** While having a module for a directory is not mandatory for Go code to run, modules is a way to organize your code and dependencies into chunks much like a small project.
+By creating the `go.mod` file, you are creating a module.
+The real power of modules comes into light when you start to use dependencies as a module helps you manage them.

 </br>
 </br>
 </br>